rinvex/laravel-composer/README.md

 ## Usage

 As it should be clear, the main purpose of this package is to modify composer's behaviour so packages of custom types could be installed in directories other than the default `vendor`.
-This is done by utilizing Composer Plugin API, and the package comes with a built-in plugin that handles the installation of Rinvex Cortex modules and extensions.
+This is done by utilizing Composer Plugin API, and the package comes with a built-in plugin that handles the installation of Rinvex Cortex modules, extensions and themes.

 ### Supported Package Types

+- cortex-theme
 - cortex-module
 - cortex-extension